Astor63/BL2-Mods/readme.md

 - __Dr Zed E-Tech Geek:__ The missions given by Dr Zed give you the choice to be rewarded between 2 E-Tech weapons.

-- __Hammerlock Jakobs Sponsor:__ The missions given by Hammerlock give you the choice to be rewarded between 2 Jakobs weapons.

 - __Less Tedious Quests:__ As the title suggests it, makes a few timed **-failable!-** optional mission less tedious to complete.

+- __Sir Hammerlock's Jakobs Sponsor:__ The missions given by Sir Hammerlock give you the choice to be rewarded between 2 Jakobs weapons/items.

 * * * * *